yonathanpy/NightForge/README.md

 ---

-## License

-MIT License — intended for authorized testing and research environments only.

----

 ## Disclaimer

 NightForge is strictly intended for controlled and authorized use.
 Deploying it outside authorized environments may violate local laws or regulations.